Cricket Leagues in Kent

 Since 1972, The Cricketer administered The Cricketer Village Cup and has been inextricably linked with the English summer.
 Each year around 300 clubs from villages across the British Isles battle for the chance to play in the final at Lord’s, the home of cricket.

-No other sport offers this opportunity to the grassroots level of their game where even the smallest village team can ‘live the dream’ and tread the same hallowed turf as England skipper Joe Root and co.
+No other sport offers this opportunity to the grassroots level of their game where even the smallest village team can ‘live the dream’ and tread the same hallowed turf as England skipper Ben Stokes and co.

 For full information on the competition and details on how to enter, please click here.